-SmugMug (AFFILIATE LINK, with a 20% discount for you) is my preferred method of storing my photos in the cloud.
+SmugMug (20% discount for you) is my preferred method of storing my photos in the cloud.
 Also a great option for those considering selling prints.
 Get a discounted subscription using the Legal Nomads discount code here.

 Google Photos has upped their storage and capacity for facial and item recognition, so much so that it’s a bit creepy.

 Note-taking and Curating on the Road

 I use the Pocket app more than just about everything else in the curation list.
 When reading on mobile or on my browser I simply add to my “pocket” and can then read these pieces offline.
 Their tagging system allows me to keep articles for later use, as well as search by topic.
 Highly recommended.

 Microsoft’s OneNote can be used individually or as a team, creating notebooks to share thoughts and notes and plans for specific projects.

 For those with Apple devices, the Notes app is a great way to take quick stock of ideas or observations on the road using an iPhone that then sync up quickly with an Apple laptop.

 Related but not in the same way: Jumpcut, which gives you access to text that you’ve cut or copied in the past.
 It’s a notepad of your clipboard history, and it definitely comes in handy.

 Backing up your computer is possible with a variety of services, such as Mozy, CrashPlan, or Carbonite.
 I use Mozy and started using it after my laptop was stolen with my backup hard drives — so I lost everything.